Inside: Plans for the 1st day of Spanish 2, Spanish 3 or Spanish 4 that get your students up and moving!

 Other 1st Week Ideas

-- For more ideas of how I have started the school year, here are all of my posts labeled back to school.
+- For more ideas about how I have started the school year, here are all of my posts labeled back to school.

 - For starting the year with Spanish 1, you can get my high frequency verb unit in Spanish or in French.